 npm install --save-dev netlify-cli

 You can now push your project to GitHub.
-Once your project is on GitHub, create a new branch.
-Give this branch any name you want; for the tutorial I will name it netlify-deploy-ignore.
+Once your project is on GitHub, create a new Git branch.
+Give this branch any name you want; for this tutorial I named it netlify-deploy-ignore.

 Creating the Netlify application